emilours/CatLoversHUB/README.md

 # CAT LOVERS HUB 😺

 **Cat Lovers Hub** 😺 is a fun project primarily created for learning and practicing with **Tailwind CSS** and **Flask**.
 The application leverages the **CAT API** to display various cat images and information, and a **JOKE API** to provide cat-themed jokes for some added fun.
 This project allows me to enhance my web development skills while building something for fun.
-And this is a tribute to the best cat in the universe : mine, **Salem**.

 ### **Tech Stack Used** ⚙️